-HIGH:

-- Score 1 (Outstanding) The proposal successfully addresses all relevant aspects of the criterion.
-There are no weaknesses. - Score 2-3 (Excellent Very Good) The proposal addresses the criterion exceptionally well, aside from a small number of minor weaknesses.
+- HIGH: - Score 1 (Outstanding) The proposal successfully addresses all relevant aspects of the criterion.
+There are no weaknesses. - Score 2-3 (Excellent Very Good) The proposal addresses the criterion exceptionally well, aside from a small number of minor weaknesses. - MEDIUM: - Score 4-6 (Very good Good) The proposal addresses the criterion well, but a number of weaknesses are present. - LOW: - Score 7-8 (Fair Poor) The proposal broadly addresses the criterion, but there are significant weaknesses. - Score 9 (Poor) The criterion is inadequately addressed, or there are serious inherent weaknesses.

-MEDIUM:

-Score 4-6 (Very good - Good) - The proposal addresses the criterion well, but a number of weaknesses are present.

-LOW:

-- Score 7-8 (Fair Poor) The proposal broadly addresses the criterion, but there are significant weaknesses. - Score 9 (Poor) The criterion is inadequately addressed, or there are serious inherent weaknesses.

-7.3 Technical feasibility analysis
+7.4 Technical feasibility analysis

-During the evaluation, the relevant experts from SIEC will receive a report from NF staff who will perform a comprehensive analysis of the proposed project's technical feasibility.
+During the evaluation, the SIEC Chairs as well as the Reviewers will receive a report from NF staff who will perform a comprehensive analysis of the proposed project's technical feasibility.
 Technical feasibility also includes an evaluation of the fulfilment of the technical requirements in terms of capacity to receive and process the research data generated by the NF, as described in the research data management plan.
 This latter evaluation is performed in consultation with the NF for Data Handling and Analysis.